ProlificPeter/music-bot/README.md

 - "Read messages/View Channels"
 - "Embed Links"

+Spotify Authorization requires OAuth approval from the browser.
+If this needs to run on a headless server, you can run locally and copy cache file to your serveer.

 Copy the invitation URL and invite the bot to your server.

-I tried to daemonize this but it wasnt working correctly.
-Instead I just run it in a screen session.
+Currently runs in a screen session headless.

+This is a fork of [discord_spotify project from rundro](https://github.com/rundro/discord_spotify)